 In the beginning, pattern interruption feels effortful.
 You are consciously catching urges, deliberately choosing alternatives, manually rating results.
 This is normal — you are building a new neural pathway while the old one is still dominant.

 Over weeks and months, something shifts.
 The replacement becomes the default.
 The old habit still exists in your neural architecture, but the new pathway has been reinforced enough times that your brain starts choosing it automatically.
-This is the moment when behavior change becomes permanent — not through willpower, but through rewiring.
+This is the moment when behaviour change becomes permanent — not through willpower, but through rewiring.

 Frequently Asked Questions